Mia-Rain/fedish/README.md

 # fedish
-Fedish is a POSIX sh client for Pleroma
+Fedish is a POSIX sh client for the Fediverse!
-  > There is not mastodon support... this is due to API issues...
 # Setup

 ```